Venryx/react-native-libmuse/README.md

 1) Run "npm install react-native-libmuse --save".
 2) Download and install libmuse from here: http://dev.choosemuse.com/android
-3) Copy "[libmuse install folder]/android/libs/libmuse_android.jar" into "[your project folder]/node_modules/react-native-libmuse/android/Libraries/".
+3) Copy the contents of "[libmuse install folder]/android/libs/" into "[your project folder]/node_modules/react-native-libmuse/android/Libraries/".

 # Link module with your project